WELCOME TO YEAR TWO

 Please click the link below for Pie Corbett's tips on reading with your child, a list of recommended books to read and a fantastic list of questions to ask your child during reading time.

-Everyday the children work on developing their mental maths skills.
+Everyday the children work on developing their mental maths/mathematical skills.

-Below are lots of the areas we have looked at so far.
-Some children may have been challenged further with certain topics.
+Below are SOME of the areas we will be looking at during the Autumn term in Year 2.
+Some children may be challenged further with certain topics.